ninja225/product-management/README.md

 ### Alternative Deployment Options

-You can also deploy this Next.js application on any platform that supports Node.js:
+You can also deploy the application on any platform that supports Node.js:

 1. Build the application: